syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/animations-and-transitions.md

 ### Fade animation

 In Carousel, two built-in animations are provided for slide transitions.
-You can disable animation using the `animation` property.
+You can disable animation using the [Animation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Carousel.html#Syncfusion_EJ2_Navigations_Carousel_Animation) property.
 By default, Slide animation is applied for the transition between slides.

 The following demo depicts the example for fade animation,